gcanti/fp-ts/docs/modules/ReadonlyArray.ts.md

 ## cons

-Attaches an element to the front of an array, creating a new non empty array
+Attaches an element to the front of a `ReadonlyArray`, creating a new `ReadonlyNonEmptyArray`.

 **Signature**